ufs-community/land-DA_workflow/doc/source/BackgroundInfo/Introduction.rst

 =========================

    * :numref:`Chapter %s: Available Workflow Configuration Parameters <ConfigWorkflow>` explains all of the user-configurable options currently available in the workflow configuration file (``land_analysis*.yaml``).
-   * :numref:`Chapter %s: Model <Model>` provides information on input data and configuration parameters in the Noah-MP LSM and its Vector-to-Tile Converter.
+   * :numref:`Chapter %s: Model <Model>` provides information on input data and configuration parameters in the Noah-MP LSM.
    * :numref:`Chapter %s: DA Framework <DASystem>` provides information on the DA system, required data, and configuration parameters.

 Reference